Guatemala Country Commercial Guide

 Last published date:

-Under CAFTA-DR, a certificate of origin is not required.
-However, the Government of Guatemala has asserted that a CAFTA-DR Certification of Origin must accompany the shipment to receive CAFTA-DR preferences and provides a suggested form and filing instruction.
-It is strongly suggested to follow this format to avoid problems.
+Under CAFTA-DR, it is not mandatory to provide a certificate of origin.
+However, the Government of Guatemala has asserted that a CAFTA-DR Certification of Origin must accompany the shipment to qualify for CAFTA-DR tariff benefits and provides a suggested form and filing instruction.
+It is strongly suggested to follow this format to avoid problems in the import process.

 It is key to double check that the correct “preferential criteria” is included in space # 7 of the suggested form.
 Importers have been denied the preferential tariff for incorrect criteria designation.